cc-deployments/deployment-01/coinbase/fc-minikit/ONCHAINKIT_RECONNECTION_CHECKLIST.md

 - **No code was deleted** - only commented
 - **Easy to reverse** by uncommenting lines
 - **Search for "TEMPORARILY DISABLED: OnchainKit"** to find all changes
+- **Frame-sdk fix exists in source code** but not yet in npm package

 ---